maladroit1/my-real-estate-app/DEPLOYMENT.md

 ## Cost Considerations

 - **Netlify Free Tier**: 125k function requests/month
-- **Claude API**: Pay per token as usual
+- **Claude API**: Each user pays for their own usage
-- Monitor usage in both Netlify and Anthropic dashboards
+- Users can monitor usage in their Anthropic dashboard

+## User Instructions

+### For End Users:
+1. Get your Claude API key from [console.anthropic.com](https://console.anthropic.com)
+2. When prompted in the app, enter your API key
+3. Your key is stored locally and never shared
+4. You're responsible for your own API usage and costs